The Gaslight Effect

 Your husband crosses the line in his flirtations with another woman at a dinner party.
 When you confront him, he asks you to stop being insecure and controlling.
 After a long argument, you apologize for giving him a hard time.

-Your mother belittles your clothes, your job, your friends, and your boyfriend.
-But instead of fighting back as your friends encourage you to do, you tell them that your mother is often right and that a mature person should be able to take a little criticism.
+Your mother belittles your clothes, your job, and your boyfriend.
+But instead of fighting back, you wonder if your mother is right and figure that a mature person should be able to take a little criticism.

 Commentaires